dssolutions-mx/cotizaciones-concreto/docs/ARKIK_ORDER_MATCHING_IMPLEMENTATION.md

 Users simply:
 1. Navigate to the Arkik processor
 2. Select the appropriate processing mode:
-   - **Obra Dedicada** for dedicated site projects
+   - **Obra Dedicada** for dedicated site projects (always creates new orders)
-   - **Comercial** for commercial operations
+   - **Comercial** for commercial operations (matches existing orders, requires manual assignment for unmatched)
+   - **Híbrido** for mixed operations (matches existing orders, automatically creates new orders for unmatched) - **Default**
 3. Upload their Arkik file
 4. Follow the normal processing workflow

 The system automatically handles order matching or creation based on the selected mode.
+Hybrid mode provides the most intelligent processing by attempting to match existing orders first, then automatically creating new orders for any unmatched remisiones.

 ## Benefits